Published in inter - view, 1 December 2016

-HB: Oh, its got to be both, it’s a conversation between the two.
-I think it would be impossible to chose solely based on one or the other.
+HB: Oh, it's got to be both, it’s a conversation between the two.
+I think it would be impossible to choose solely based on one or the other.
 The intellectual challenge of architecture requires a marriage between those two lines of thought.

 PD: In that manner, the Maidstone Museum is interesting because it uses a semi-flashy material deployed in a very contextual way, and that yields an enigmatic effect that’s not to be expected.
 Is enigma something that you consciously consider in your work, and what is its intended effect?